 - The cost of the Russian visa is not included in your tour price.
 You will pay our visa partners directly for your visas

 - Every applicant will need to leave their actual passport (not the photocopy) for 20 working days at the Russian Visa Centre – from the day of the fingerprinting

 - You should therefore plan to be without your passport for around 4 weeks whilst the visas are processed

 - You can apply for a visa 12 months in advance of travel at the Edinburgh visa centre and 6 months in advance at Manchester and London

 - Passports will need a minimum of 6 months validity from the date of return from your trip

 - Passport photographs for the visas cannot be older than 6 months

-Russian visa requirements and fees can change at any moment, so it is better to get your visas issued as soon as possible.
-TCBC cannot be liable for any increase in visa costs levied by the Russian Embassy.
+Russian visa requirements and fees can change at any moment, so it is better to get your visas issued as soon as possible after booking your trip.
+TCBC nor its partners cannot be liable for any increase in visa costs levied by the Russian Embassy.

 If you have Russian citizens travelling in your group under the age of 18, then please note that their parents ensure they obtain and complete an official parental consent form available from the Russian Consulate in London as required by Russian Federation law.
 In order to obtain this notarised permission, the parents will be required to name all the teachers travelling and the embassy will require a copy of these teachers’ passports.